Sinzo Aanza is a Congolese artist whose work focuses on the radicality of fiction.

 Percy Mabandu is a journalist and art critic based in Johannesburg.
 He is currently with the newspaper City Press.

-Malaquais is a senior researcher at Centre d’Etudes des Mondes Africains, C.N.R.S.
+Dominique Malaquais was a senior researcher at Centre d’Etudes des Mondes Africains, C.N.R.S.
 (Centre National de la Recherche Scientifique, Paris) and director of SPARCK (Space for Panafrican, Research, Creation and Knowledge – The Africa Centre, Cape Town).
-She is also an author currently completing a book entitled Dreaming the Global City.
-Malaquais is associate editor of Chimurenga Magazine and sits on the editorial board of the journal Politique africaine.
+She was also an author, associate editor of Chimurenga Magazine and sat on the editorial board of the journal Politique africaine.

-Masondo is a photographer and researcher born and mostly raised in Soweto.
+Ingrid Masondo is a curator, photographer and researcher born and mostly raised in Soweto.
 She has worked in various fields and capacities in the arts sector for more than 10 years.
-She is currently studying Visual History at the University of Western Cape.

-Mbembe is a Cameroonian philosopher based in Cape Town, where he is currently teaching at the University of Stellenbosch.
+Achille Mbembe is a Cameroonian philosopher.
 He is the author of several books including the acclaimed On the Postcolony, and most recently, Sortir de la grande nuit – Essai sur l’Afrique décolonisée.
 He is also a contributing editor of the journal Public Culture.